 Perth & Kinross Council's guidance on school and ELC attendance has been revised to take account of the updated national guidance in relation to attendance, 'Included, Engaged and Involved Part 1: A Positive Approach to the Promotion and Management of Attendance in Scottish Schools' (2019).
-It includes a refreshed focus on early intervention, a response to individual need in line with the principles of Getting it Right for Every Child (GIRFEC).
+It includes a refreshed focus on early intervention, and response to individual need in line with the principles of Getting it Right for Every Child (GIRFEC).
 The national guidance emphasises the need for learning establishments to create the conditions for inclusion through effective learning and teaching, promoting positive relationships and behaviour, and employing preventative approaches which promote positive attendance.
 Therefore, this guidance should be implemented alongside other Education and ELC policy and guidance, to create the conditions to foster inclusion of all children and young people in Perth and Kinross Council schools.

-This guidance applies to children and young people who are enrolled in a Perth and Kinross school and will be relevant to the parents and families of those children and young people, staff in schools, the Education and Learning Service and other agencies who support our children and young people and families.
+This guidance applies to children and young people who are enrolled in a Perth and Kinross school and will be relevant to the parents and family of those children and young people, staff in schools, staff in Perth and Kinross Council's Education and Children Services and agencies who support our children and young people and families.

 Excellent attendance at school is important to allow children and young people to fulfil their potential and for them to have the best possible start in life.
-As an Education Authority, we aspire for 100% attendance for all our children and young people.
+As an Authority, we aspire for 100% attendance for all our children and young people.
 Perth and Kinross Council are committed to improve attendance and expect attendance of 96% in primary and 92% in secondary.